Aggies vs. Nittany Lions: First Round Betting Trends, Record ATS, Home/Road Splits

 Texas A&M Betting Records & Stats

-- Texas A&M's games this season have featured more combined points than this contest's total of 134.5 points 19 times.
+- Texas A&M and its opponents have gone over 134.5 combined points in 19 of 32 games this season.

-- Texas A&M's outings this year have an average total of 139.4, 4.9 more points than this game's over/under.
+- The average total in Texas A&M's games this year is 139.4, 4.9 more than this matchup's over/under.

 Texas A&M vs. Penn State Over/Under Stats